Problems create opportunities, lets seize it: Dr. Ashwathnarayan on Karnataka’s COVID-19 battle

 He further says that any problem must be fought and treated as an opportunity.
 Business models are built on that and this is an opportunity that we must seize and do good things.

 The Deputy CM says that we can build on a good healthcare system.
-However health in isolation cannot be dealt with.
+However, health in isolation cannot be dealt with.
 Drinking water, sports, nutrition and sanitisation are all important and if these are provided then even the coronavirus cannot do anything.

 On the Congress offering to pay the fares of migrants, he said that they could have impressed the government on it.
 What they did today is a political stunt.
 It is not only the government that is fighting the problem, but the people too are doing it.
 It is a time to remain united and avoid political stunts, as this is not in good taste.
 They are only creating confusion and instigating, which is not good.